Wreath products in the automorphism group of a full shift

 AFOs are a priori quite different from automorphisms, as they can in a sense read arbitrarily many symbols of a configuration in order to decide whether or not to modify or shift it, while automorphisms admit local rules.
 More generally, it may seem that compactness is a fundamental obstacle to performing such feats.
 The trick around this is simple: we add new symbols that allow us to explicitly mark infinite all-zero tails.

 \begin{lemma} The embedding $\Aut_0(\Sigma^\Z) \to G$ is split. \end{lemma}

-\begin{proof} Recall that this means there is a retraction, i.e.\ a homomorphism from $G$ to $\Aut_0(\Sigma^\Z)$ that maps trivially on the subgroup $\Aut_0(\Sigma^\Z)$.
-Consider a product $g$ of elements of $H$ and AFOs.
-If we pick a large $n$ and a uniformly random element of $\Sigma^n$, with high probability none of the AFOs actually act (since the support of an AFO is of polynomial size).
+\begin{proof} Recall that being split means there is a retraction, i.e.\ a homomorphism from $G$ to $\Aut_0(\Sigma^\Z)$ that maps trivially on the subgroup $\Aut_0(\Sigma^\Z)$.
+Consider a product $g$ of elements of $H$, AFOs and initial permutations.
+If we pick a large $n$ and a uniformly random element of $\Sigma^n$, then the initial permutations do not act, and with high probability none of the AFOs act (since the support of an AFO is of polynomial size in $n$).

-In particular, for large enough $n$, $g$ eventually acts by a fixed automorphism in $H$ on more than half of the inputs (which is of course precisely the element $g'$ obtained from the product representation of $g$ by dropping the AFOs).
-It is also clear that for any other element $h \in G$, eventually it acts differently from $g'$ on almost all elements of $\Sigma^n$ (since with high probability we see all possible contents of the neighborhoods of both automorphisms).
-The retraction is then map that takes $g$ to the unique $g'$ by which it eventually acts with probability greater than $1/2$. \end{proof}
+In particular, for large enough $n$, $g$ eventually acts by a fixed automorphism in $H$ on more than half of the inputs.
+Such an automorphism $g'$ is obtained from the product representation of $g$ by dropping all the AFOs and initial permutations.
+It is also clear that for any other element $h \in G$, eventually it acts differently from $g'$ (and $g$) on almost all elements of $\Sigma^n$ (since with high probability we see all possible contents of the neighborhoods of both automorphisms).
+The retraction is then the map that takes $g$ to the unique $g'$ by which it eventually acts with probability greater than $1/2$. \end{proof}

 \begin{theorem} $G \in \mathcal{G}$. \end{theorem}

 \begin{proof} We first perform the construction with $X = \bigcup_{n \in 2\Z_+} \Sigma^{\Z_n}$ (so we embed the group described exactly like $G$ above, but with $X$ only containing even-length tapes), and explain how to modify it for the union over $\Z_+$.